yktoo/yktoo.com/content/blog/0209/index.en.md

 Our steersman is chatting on the mobile, holding its back side to his ear.
 I think he's using the speaker-phone because the wind is too strong to hear anything from the regular speaker:
 ![](img:3.bp.blogspot.com/-f9tIGST_Tao/UsQK5ClINOI/AAAAAAAAbIA/reTizoJuUkQ/s1600/dsc02066.picasaweb.jpg:a)

-We're sailing towards the //Giftun// island, the second largest.
+We're sailing towards the {{< fl "Giftun" >}} island, the second largest.
 The largest island is used for military purposes and tourists are not welcome there.

 A lot of other boats are going up and down in both directions.
 I can't take my eyes off the sea, so beautiful its colour is:
 ![](img:3.bp.blogspot.com/-K_UaueBQc7U/UsQK6clIjfI/AAAAAAAAbII/nQ6Rym5Q5II/s1600/dsc02069.picasaweb.jpg:a)